 Having never had someone take this level of interest in me professionally, and seeing that she had succeeded in her own endeavors, I pretty much followed her guidance.
 Eventually, she told me that her intention was to groom me to take over her business.
 That was a surprising revelation.
 But not too long after revealing this to me, she died.
 Armed with just the confidence that she placed in me, I largely did a lot of self-guided work continuing to try and both understand myself and other people’s experiences of me with the intent that I might be able to use the best of my gifts and weaknesses in the service of myself and others.
 But even after all of the work I had done, I still felt like I was missing something.

 In the years since Kaye came into my life and then left, one way or the other I found myself developing the skills that she thought I should build and learning to work with the potential pitfalls of my personality types.
-So much so, that in many ways, I am almost a complete different person in term of expression even if many of my core motivations remain the same.
-But it wasn’t until I started studying the Enneagram over the past month after returning from a retreat where this was the focus, that what I felt was missing started clicking for me.
+So much so, that in many ways, I am almost a completely different person in terms of expression, even if many of my core motivations remain the same.
+But, it wasn’t until I started studying the Enneagram over the past month after returning from a retreat where this was the focus, that what I felt was missing started clicking for me.

 I Have Learned to Love

 In a way that you can see

 That gives to you what you think you need

 But I don’t see it as a burden

 It is a gift to give what I receive

 I see that we see the way we see